 32. Governing Law.
 This Agreement shall be deemed to be a contract under the laws of the State of Texas and for all purposes shall be construed and enforced in accordance with the laws of such State.

 33. Successors and Assigns.
 This Agreement shall be binding upon the parties along with their successors, heirs, executors, administrators, assignees, lessees, and transferees of any kind.
+Seller shall not assign its rights and obligations hereunder.
+Upon giving prior written notice to Seller no less than fifteen (15) business days prior to the Closing Date, Buyer shall be permitted to assign its rights and obligations hereunder.

 34. Entire Agreement.
 This document contains the entire agreement of Buyer and Seller with respect to the Property.
 Any modification of this Agreement must be made in writing and signed by Buyer and Seller.
 This Agreement supersedes and revokes all prior agreements or representations by and between Buyer and Seller, whether written or oral.